ibm-cloud-docs/log-analysis/overview.md

 * Your users must have platform permissions to create, view, and delete an instance of a service in the {{site.data.keyword.cloud_notm}}.
 * Your users must have platform permissions to create resources within the context of the resource group where you plan to provision the LogDNA instance.

 You provision an {{site.data.keyword.la_full_notm}} instance within the context of a resource group.
-A resource group lets you organize your services for access control and billing purposes.
+You organize your services for access control and billing purposes by using resource groups.
 You can provision the instance in the *default* resource group or in a custom resource group.

 After you provision an instance of {{site.data.keyword.la_full_notm}}, an account in created in LogDNA, and you receive the ingestion key for your account.